kirbydesign/designsystem/.github/ISSUE_TEMPLATE/enhancement-request.md

 -->

 **Describe the enhancement**
-Replace this paragraph with a clear and concise description of what the enhancement is.
-I.e: I would like Component X to be able to [...]
+[ Replace this paragraph with a clear and concise description of what the enhancement is.
+I.e: I would like Component X to be able to ... ]

 **Describe the solution you'd like**
-Replace this paragraph with a clear and concise description of what you want to happen.
+[ Replace this paragraph with a clear and concise description of what you want to happen ]

 **Have you considered any alternatives?**
-Replace this paragraph with a clear and concise description of any alternative solutions or enhancement you've considered (if any).
+[ Replace this paragraph with a clear and concise description of any alternative solutions or enhancement you've considered (if any) ]

 **Are there any additional context?**
-Replace this paragraph with any additional context or screenshots (if any).
+[ Replace this paragraph with any additional context or screenshots (if any) ]

 <hr />